RBS avoids break-up with 38 billion pounds 'internal bad bank'

 RBS and the government said the plan would draw a line under the past.
 The government has been accused of meddling too much in the running of the bank, and RBS’s new chief executive Ross McEwan told reporters the review had “taken up far too much of management’s time”.

-Osborne ordered a review of the bank’s future in June, after months of tension between RBS and the government that culminated in the departure McEwan’s predecessor Stephen Hester earlier that month.
+Osborne ordered a review of the bank’s future in June, after months of tension between RBS and the government that culminated in the ouster of McEwan’s predecessor Stephen Hester earlier that month.
 Hester had resisted moves to speed up the sale of Citizens and further cut RBS’s investment bank.

 McEwan said the restructuring would reset the bank’s relationship with the Treasury, Britain’s financial regulator and UK Financial Investments (UKFI), which runs the government’s stake.

-The faster rundown of assets will accelerate and increase losses on the loans and the bank expects to take an extra impairment charge of 4-4.5 billion pounds in the current quarter, it said.
+The faster run-down of assets will accelerate and increase losses on the loans, and the bank expects to take an extra impairment charge of between 4 billion and 4.5 billion pounds in the current quarter, it said.

-Shares in RBS closed down 7.4 percent, while European banking shares .SX7P were down 0.5 percent.
+Shares in RBS were down 4.5 percent at 351 pence at 1030 GMT, while European banking shares .SX7P were down about 0.4 percent.

 RBS said it now planned to hold a core capital ratio of about 11 percent by the end of 2015 and 12 percent a year later, which is 3 percentage points above its current position.